Linux dd Command Explained for Beginners (8 Examples)

 If you want, you can also force the dd command to not create an output file if the file given in the command doesn't already exist.
 This can be done by using the nocreat value of the conv command line option.

 Q8.
-How to control level of information printed on stderr?
+How to control the level of information printed on stderr?

 dd if=file1 of=file3 status=none